Civil Rights Advocate Jaylani Hussein Gives Testimony during Field Hearing at Minnesota State Capitol

 “Don’t tell me that President Trump does not hate Black people.”

-Twenty eight members of the US congress visited the Minnesota state capitol today to hold a hearing on Trump’s ongoing lawless assaults on our communities.
+SAINT PAUL — Twenty eight members of the U.S. congress visited the Minnesota state capitol on January 16, a little over a week from when Renee Good was killed by ICE, to hold a hearing on Trump’s ongoing lawless assaults on our communities.
 Witnesses shared accounts of personal trauma and constitutional violations.

 Comments